CarbsLinux/contributing/README.md

 latter, give a natural sense of depth to the reader.
 Usage of `###` for headers are okay as there is no replacement for them.

+Headings should have 2 preceding empty lines, and should be followed with a single empty line.

 **Code Blocks**

 Instead of ``` (three backticks) for code blocks, use 4 spaces